noi-techpark/opendatahub-content-api-core/README.md

 - Delete

 Policies
-Role Based Policy which is used in a Permission
+Policy which is used in a Permission to grant access on the resource.
+Normally we use Role Based Policies here.

 Permissions
-Permission of a User on a Resource
+Effective Permission of a User on a Resource.
+Link between Resource and Polies and allowed Scope.